-- new resources being accessed or purchased for use by the whole class/group; - small groups being created for additional tuition; - an individual programme of work such as Toe by Toe being introduced, and - a short term programme of individual support being put in place.
+- new resources being accessed or purchased for use by the whole class/group; - · small groups being created for additional tuition; - an individual programme of work such as Toe by Toe being introduced, and - a short term programme of individual support being put in place.

-- the school or Early Learning and Childcare Centre will have tried lots of different things with the group/class and may also have put in place some extra resources, support or advice beyond the classroom; - the Pupil Support Coordinator, Principal Teacher of Learning Support or Head of Centre will ask for help from other education services such as Psychological Services or The Central Support Service; - with parental agreement a formal referral will be made initially for advice.
+- the school or Early Years Centre will have tried lots of different things with the group/class and also put in place some extra resources, support or advice beyond the classroom; - the Pupil Support Co-ordinator, Principal Teacher of Learning Support or Head of Centre will ask for help from other education services such as Psychological Services or The Network Support Resource; - with parental agreement a formal referral will be made initially for advice.
 It may be that some additional advice on resources or strategies is enough to ensure that the support being provided is effective and sufficient to ensure that the child progresses well.
 However it can also mean that additional programmes, tutorials or support are identified and put in place; - an individualised plan will be drawn up.
+This can be either a Stage 3 plan or an Individualised Education Programme (IEP).
 This plan will include details of all the support in place and targets will be set for the child to achieve.
 The supports and targets will be a result of discussions with all the staff involved, the parents of the child and the child themselves, and - the plan will be reviewed once half way through the school year and again at the end in order to see how well the supports/changes have worked and to see how well the child has progressed.
 If necessary a new plan will be drawn up for the following year.